saiteja-gatadi1996/Next.js---Amazon-Ecommerce/README.md

 32. Create a new file under pages folder called unauthorized.js

 33. Create a new file under pages folder called payment.js

+34. Create a new file under models folder called Product.js